helenheyward/sqlfunction/README.md

 # sqlfunction
-Shows how to create a function using T-SQL
+Shows how to create a table valued user-defined function using T-SQL